 My name is Jason O’Neil.

 I am a software engineer at Culture Amp – a company that improves the world of work by helping organizations invest in their people and culture.
 I lead the Front End Foundations team, we help Culture Amp’s 100+ engineers build the user interfaces of our software in an efficient and sustainable way by maintaining shared tools and libraries, like our Kaizen design system.
 I live in Perth/Boorloo, Western Australia (Noongar land).
 My wife is a singer and song writer.
-Check out her different bands – Anna O, St Ives, Sinthomes.
-I also became a dad in 2018 💕
+Check out her music – Anna O. I also became a dad in 2018 💕

 I use this blog to write about different things, for different audiences, so I’ve split them up into different categories / different blogs: